-In 2010, The North Scott Press was judged first in the nation by the National Newspaper Association for Best Coverage of Local News of weekly newspapers with circulations of 4,000-5,999.
+In 2010 and 2021, The North Scott Press was judged first in the nation by the National Newspaper Association for Best Coverage of Local News of weekly newspapers with circulations of 4,000-5,999.

 Throughout its history, The Press has achieved excellence with its intensive coverage of local news and the awards have been numerous, including Iowa Newspaper of the Year.

 In 1971, Bill Tubbs, a “farm boy” from Elwood, an Iowa State University ag journalism graduate and member of the Army National Guard’s 1105th Aviation unit at Mt.
 Joy, became the newspaper’s first resident co-owner and publisher.
 His wife, Linda, who holds a bachelor of arts degree in elementary education from UNI, joined the staff in 1974.
 They became majority owners in 1994 and sole owners in 2000.

 With a talented and dedicated staff, the support of the community, and long hours and hard work, The NSP grew in sales and service to the community.
 In 1979, it was named “Newspaper of the Year” among 330 daily and weekly newspapers by the Iowa Newspaper Association for its journalistic excellence – one of more than 200 state and national honors achieved by The Press, including First in the Nation for Community Service.